vishalyv252/Minimal-Blog-Card/README.md

 # MinimalBlogCard

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.1.
+This project was generated with Angular CLI version 17.2.1.
+I had done the styling layout using Tailwind CSS.
+I had wriiten the code everything on HTML File, for praticing Angular framework.
+I attached the live website at the description of this repository.
+I have attached the screenshots in this repository.

 # Development server